Nina-Mainusch/ADA_website/index.md

 Our research is concerned with exactly these external factors that influence our social network.
 We have looked at two **location-based social network** datasets.
 Location what?
 Location-based social networks are social networks that use GPS data to locate you and that let you broadcast your location and other content from your mobile device.
 So to give an example: Imagine you travel to London for business.
 You know people there, but you haven't had the chance to send them a message.
 However, you are connected with them on Foursquare, one of the biggest location-based social networks.
 All you have to do when your train arrives is to _checkin_ to London's train station when you arrive.
 All your contacts will immediately know you have arrived and suddenly, they begin to contact you saying “Hey there, I didn't know you were in town.
 Let's meet up!.”

 There are some more location-based social networks, like [Gowalla](https://en.wikipedia.org/wiki/Gowalla) and [Brightkite](https://en.wikipedia.org/wiki/Brightkite).
 Unfortunately those two no longer appear to be in operation, however Gowalla announced a potential comeback for 2021.
 Nevertheless from the time when they were active, [Gowalla](https://snap.stanford.edu/data/loc-Gowalla.html) and [Brightkite](https://snap.stanford.edu/data/loc-Brightkite.html) collected their user's data and made it publicly available.
 These users have checked in to various locations all over the world between _April 2008_ and _October 2010_.
 For each check-in, we know the geographical location, the exact time, the user and all the friends of the user.
-Based on these checkins, we could compute the home location of each user and whether or not a check-in was a visit to a friend or not.
+Based on these check-ins, we could compute the home location of each user and whether or not a check-in was a visit to a friend or not.
 We will use this data as an unconventional approach to investigate friendship across time and space, providing insights about the external factors that determine someone's social circle, like the place of residence and the time of the year.

 There is nothing more to say in this introduction than: buckle up, sit back, and get ready to get answers to questions like "Where are people best connected?
 At what time do I make the most friends?
 Where do I find the most intense friendships?".